 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway an alternative that combines the benefits of the military style with the therapeutic input of a therapeutic boarding school.
-Gateway, found in the Panhandle of Florida, is a Christian program that has worked with – and brought healing to- struggling teenage boys and their families from places all across the country for well over 20 years.
+Gateway, found in the Panhandle of Florida, is a Christian program that has worked with thousands of struggling teenage boys and their families from places all across the country for well over 20 years.
 Troubled teenage boys from Hampton, Virginia and other places benefit from an accredited education, counseling and teaching, an introduction to military drill and history, and the discipline for which boot camps are respected.
 Gateway offers a loving staff that cares deeply about each teen.
 Gateway is a military-style school that features a number of essential components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and concerned involvement, not simply breaking teens down.